-△ Known Consignor
+Known Consignor

 An originator of shipments for transportation by air who has established business with a regulated agent or an Operator on the basis of having demonstrated satisfaction of specific requirements for safe transportation of cargo.

 Equivalent Term: Known Shipper

-GLO 68 IRM Ed 9, June 2018
+GLO 70 IRM Ed 10, August 2019

+L

+Land and Hold Short Operations (LAHSO)

+A situation whereby a landing aircraft, after landing, is required to stop short of a specified point on the runway to avoid a collision with another aircraft, an object, or to avoid hazardous conditions on the runway.

+Equivalent Term: Simultaneous Operations on Intersecting Runways (SOIR)

+Large Aircraft

+An aircraft of a maximum certificated take-off mass of over 5 700 kg (12,566 lb).

+Lavatory

-L Land and Hold Short Operations (LAHSO) A situation whereby a landing aircraft, after landing, is required to stop short of a specified point on the runway to avoid a collision with another aircraft, an object, or to avoid hazardous conditions on the runway.
-Equivalent Term: Simultaneous Operations on Intersecting Runways (SOIR) Large Aircraft An aircraft of a maximum certificated take-off mass of over 5 700 kg (12,566 lb).
-Lavatory A compartment or closet installed on an aircraft, with a toilet and typically washing facilities inside, which has structural walls and a door that, when closed, creates a fully enclosed and isolated interior space not visible from outside the compartment.
-Equivalent Term: Toilet Lead Auditor An experienced Auditor who has acquired the requisite knowledge and skill, demonstrated the competence, and has successfully qualified and been approved under the IOSA/ISSA/ISAGO Program to lead an Audit Team.
-Library An organized system for the retention of paper or electronic documents.
-Licensing Authority The authority designated by a state as responsible for the licensing of personnel.
-Life Status The accumulated cycles, hours, or any other mandatory replacement limit of a life-limited part.
-Life-limited Part (LLP) Any part for which a mandatory replacement limit is specified in the type design, the Instructions for Continued Airworthiness, or the maintenance manual.
+A compartment or closet installed on an aircraft, with a toilet and typically washing facilities inside, which has structural walls and a door that, when closed, creates a fully enclosed and isolated interior space not visible from outside the compartment.

+Equivalent Term: Toilet

+Lead Auditor

+An experienced Auditor who has acquired the requisite knowledge and skill, demonstrated the competence, and has successfully qualified and been approved under the IOSA/ISSA/ISAGO Program to lead an Audit Team.

+Library

+An organized system for the retention of paper or electronic documents.

+Licensing Authority

+The authority designated by a state as responsible for the licensing of personnel.

+□ Life Cycle

+The consecutive and interlinked stages of a product system from the acquisition of raw materials to end-of-life disposal.
+The life cycle of a product system includes all associated activities, products, and services and may include procured goods and services as well as end-of-life treatment, decommissioning, and disposal.

+Life Status

+The accumulated cycles, hours, or any other mandatory replacement limit of a life-limited part.

+Life-limited Part (LLP)

+Any part for which a mandatory replacement limit is specified in the type design, the Instructions for Continued Airworthiness, or the maintenance manual.

 Line Maintenance Any maintenance that must be carried out before flight to ensure the aircraft is fit for the intended flight.
-It may include: - Troubleshooting; - Defect rectification: - Component replacement with use of external test equipment if required; - Component replacement (may include components such as engines and Propellers); - Scheduled maintenance and/or checks including visual inspections that will detect obvious unsatisfactory conditions or discrepancies but do not require extensive in-depth inspection.
+It may include: - Troubleshooting; - Defect rectification; - Component replacement with use of external test equipment if required; - Component replacement (may include components such as engines and Propellers); - Scheduled maintenance and/or checks including visual inspections that will detect obvious unsatisfactory conditions or discrepancies but do not require extensive in-depth inspection.
 It may also include internal structure, systems and powerplant items, which are visible through quick opening access panels/doors, and minor repairs and modifications, which do not require extensive disassembly and can be done by simple means.
 For temporary or occasional cases (ADs, SBs) the Quality Manager may accept base maintenance tasks to be performed by a line maintenance organization provided all requirements are fulfilled.
 The Authority will prescribe the conditions under which these tasks may be performed.
 See Base Maintenance.